lausuarez02/webCripto/README.md

 # webCripto
-Here we will be able to see the most important criptos
+<h1>Here we will be able to see the most important criptos</h1>
 ![React Logo](/react-logo.jpg)

 #master Branch is the actual code without build and In the gh-pages branch is the built code

 #COINGECKO API
-I used the coingecko api because it is one of the more completes api for criptos.
+<hi> I used the coingecko api because it is one of the more completes api for criptos. </h1>

-You can use it by fetching the data with fetch or using axios.
+<h3>You can use it by fetching the data with fetch or using axios.</h3>

-You can also use it by install the dependencies from a npm package such as https://www.npmjs.com/package/coingecko-api or https://www.npmjs.com/package/coingecko-api-v3
+<h3>You can also use it by install the dependencies from a npm package such as https://www.npmjs.com/package/coingecko-api or https://www.npmjs.com/package/coingecko-api-v3 </h3>

 #This is the first screen you see when you go to the webApp which link is https://lausuarez02.github.io/webCripto/
 ![first](/cripto.jpeg)

-In the first screen you would be able to search by the name or the symbol such as btc or eth.
-Just as the screen below shows it.
+<h2>In the first screen you would be able to search by the name or the symbol such as btc or eth.
+Just as the screen below shows it.</h2>
 ![second](/cripto01.jpeg)